nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_04_factorization_into_alu.md

 ## Why A = LU over EA = U?

-- When performing Gauss elimination, the elimination matrices are made up of multipliers that are used to subtract one row from another
+- When performing Gauss elimination (without row exchanges), the elimination matrices are made up of multipliers that are used to subtract one row from another

     - In the previous example, the elimination matrix would become $E = E_{3, 2}E_{3, 1}E_{2, 1}$